HuskyParty/MASM/README.md

 # Portfolio Project for Assembly Language class.

-# Proj6.asm contains a program that practices string primitives and the use of macros.
-Specifically the program HuskyParty/String-Primitives-and-Macros-Program-Assembly-Language
+Proj6.asm contains a program that practices string primitives and the use of macros.